Religion in Ecuador: Judaism

 The "Jewish Community of Ecuador" (Comunidad Judía del Ecuador) has its seat in Quito and has approximately 290 members.
-Nevertheless, this number is declining because young people leave the country towards the United States of America or Israel.
+Nevertheless, this number is declining as young members leave the country, typically to move to the United States of America or Israel.
 The Community has a Jewish Center with a synagogue, a country club and a cemetery.
-It supports the "Albert Einstein School", where Jewish history, religion and Hebrew classes are offered.
+It supports the Colegio Einstein, a private educational institution where Jewish history, religion and Hebrew classes are offered.

-There is a very small community in Cuenca.
+There is a very small community of Jewish people in Cuenca.
 The "Comunidad de Culto Israelita" reunites the Jews of Guayaquil.
 This community works independently from the "Jewish Community of Ecuador".
-Jewish visitors to Ecuador can also take advantage of Jewish resources as they travel and keep kosher there, even in the Amazon Rainforest.
+Jewish visitors to Ecuador can also take advantage of Jewish resources as they travel and keep kosher there, even in the Amazon rainforest.

 Islam

 The "Islam Community of Ecuador" (Comunidad Islámica del Ecuador) is of Sunni denomination and has approximately 60 members in Ecuador.
 It runs the Mosque Assalam in the city of Quito.

 The "Asociación Islámica Cultural Khaled Ibn al Walidi" reunites the Arab Muslims in the country and has its seat in Quito.

 The Islamic Center "Al Hijra" is located in Guayaquil, Ecuador's largest city and economic hub, with an estimated 85 members.